JodieAlbanyCloete/CDV01_Career_Goals_Reflection_JODCLO25141_PT2503_A_Jodie_Cloete_CDV01/README.md

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.
+      - The reason this specific industry resonated with me is because I consider myself highly analytical and meticulous - this should allow me to be able to spot any anomalies.

+      - I also consider myself persistent and resilient and these are qualities a good ethical hacker should possess.

+      - I consider creativity to be a shortfall of mine and that is why the fields of Web Design and App Design appealed to me less.

     - Identify any gaps or areas for further exploration.
+     - Careers that fall underneath the cybersecurity umbrella and what exactly they entail.

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):

     - List your specific, measurable, achievable, relevant, and time-bound goals.
+     - Complete SDF course with Codespace
+     - Secure an Internship within the Tech world.
+     - Enroll in a Cybersecurity course

     - Explain the rationale behind each goal.

+     - Complete SDF course with Codespace
+       This was my first step in taking a stride towards the career I want.
+This is the foundation I need to be able to take further steps.

+    - Secure an Internship within the Tech world
+     - This step is imperative for getting practical experience in this field - and because this is such a departure from my current role - this experience is crucial.

+    - Enroll in a Cybersecurity course
+     - This is the nescessary step for being able to attain my goal of working in this field - this is where I will gain the nescessary skills.

 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.
+      - Work at a reputable company in a role that aligns with my goals
+      - Become highly skilled - The goal is to be able to transition into independent contracting
+      - Financial independence

     - Describe how these align with your interests and skills.

 ### Part 4: Action Plan